toboshii/hajimari/README.md

 1. Open Hajimari in your browser, click the hamburger menu in the lower lefthand corner.
 2. Modify the options you wish to change in the built-in YAML editor.
 3. Click `Save` and you'll be redirected to your new custom page with a random ID on the URL.
 Set this page as your homepage/new tab page.
-For Firefox I recommend the [New Tab Override](https://addons.mozilla.org/en-US/firefox/addon/new-tab-override/) extension for the best experience.
+For the best experience in Firefox I recommend the [New Tab Override](https://addons.mozilla.org/en-US/firefox/addon/new-tab-override/) extension; for Chrome [Custom New Tab URL](https://chrome.google.com/webstore/detail/custom-new-tab-url/mmjbdbjnoablegbkcklggeknkfcjkjia).
 4. You can make further modifications to this page at anytime under the hamburger menu.

 Please note there is no authentication.
 You might want to run this behind ingress with access restrictions.